oxidecomputer/crucible/pantest/README.md

 ```

 The `attach` command queries dsc for region info, port numbers,
-and the volume UUID (from downstairs client ID 0), then
+and read-only status, then constructs a
-constructs a VolumeConstructionRequest and sends it to the
+VolumeConstructionRequest and sends it to the pantry.
+A volume
-pantry.
+ID is auto-generated if not provided.